 It’ll take some time for you to get used to eating and talking with dentures.
 If you lisp while you talk, we recommend reading aloud from your favorite book and keeping a running list of words that give you difficulty.
 The more you speak with your dentures, the easier it’ll become over time.

-Take care of your denture teeth like you would natural teeth.
+Take care of your dentures like you would natural teeth.
 For example, you’ll need to brush your dentures twice a day to remove plaque and prevent bad odor.
-Submerge your full or partial dentures in water or denture cleanser when you’re not wearing them so they don’t dry out.
+Submerge your full or partial dentures in water or denture cleaner when you’re not wearing them so they don’t dry out.

 According to the Centers for Disease Control and Prevention, 47.2% of Americans age 30 and older have periodontal disease.
 Don’t be one of them.
 If you’re wearing full dentures, you won’t have any natural teeth left.
 However, it’s still important to keep your gums healthy by brushing them twice a day.

-Dr. Timothy Steimel DDS at Precision Dentistry of Bloomfield Hills is dedicated to helping you restore your smile after tooth loss.
-To schedule an appointment with our dentures dentist in Bloomfield Hills MI, call (248) 335-4427.
+Dr. Timothy Steimel at Bloomfield Hills Dental Group of Bloomfield Hills is dedicated to helping you restore your smile after tooth loss.
+To request an appointment with our dentures dentist in Bloomfield Hills, MI, call (248) 335-4427.